-Left to right: Diplodia tip blight (Diplodia sapinea), Pine gall weevil damage caused by Podapion gallicola, and stand level decline of red pine.
+Left to right: Diplodia tip blight (Diplodia sapinea), Pine gall weevil damage caused by Podapion gallicola and stand level decline of red pine.

-White pine needle diseases (WPND) have affected pine foliage in Vermont for the last decade, and this year was no different.
+White pine needle damage: white pine needle diseases (WPND) have affected pine foliage in Vermont for the last decade, and this year was no different.
 While damage was lower than in 2019, significant yellowing and early needle-drop were present throughout the state.
+The expression of WPND is worse in years following wet springs (e.g., 2020 damage is influenced by 2019 weather).
+We expect to see the severity lessen in 2021 following the dry spring this year.